 My real why

-In addition to my response of the death of my dear friend dying from cancer, I’m taking my nutrition program so seriously because a year ago to date, I felt like I was dying.
+In addition to my response to the death of my dear friend dying from cancer, I’m taking my nutrition program so seriously because a year ago to date, I felt like I was dying.
 I had less energy than my aged parents.
-Bouts of hypoglycemia and near blackouts while driving with the kids in the backseat was scary to say the least and kept me from driving for over a month.
-My anxiety was at an all time high and my heart would go into an irregular heart rhythm which would literally take my breath away.
-I didn’t know I had an autoimmune disease at the time, but apparently I was having a flare up.
+Bouts of hypoglycemia and near blackouts while driving with the kids in the backseat was scary, to say the least, and kept me from driving for over a month.
+My anxiety was at an all-time high and my heart would go into an irregular heart rhythm which would literally take my breath away.
+I didn’t know I had an autoimmune disease at the time, but apparently, I was having a flare-up.

 Even though I am a busy homeschooling mom that also works at home, I don’t make excuses for myself to cheat on my diet.
 I am determined to stick to my program and get the results I am hoping for.
 My goal is to improve my quality of life and be around for my family for decades to come if I can help it!